close minimize check_box_outline_blanktext editor

 In recent years, I have began to see an spreading pattern of consumerism that has been prevalent in my community and within myself, an phenomenon and ideology that goes against my philosophies.

 Veblen’s examination of the leisure class details the precedence that allows for the phenomenon of conspicuous consumption and how reputability pertains differently to various classes, which has evolved with the development of globalization and social networking systems in particular.
 Leisure life is a display formed by the disposable wealth combined with the conformed etiquette that is associated with leisurely activities.
-It has been more accessible than ever to partake in small aspects of this lifestyle, and often even easier to display them publicly for anyone to see.
-There is a specific way adapting to the aesthetic faculty requires time and application, further contributing to the reputability and maintenance of nobility in society.
-This can be translated into the modern day to demonstrate a reputation of class and attract attention as a capstone of accomplishment.
-Conspicuous consumption is noted to be most effective where there is the most human contact; thus, cities are more likely to partake in excessive display more extremely than rural.
-This could potentially explain the exacerbation of densely populated social networking systems used as a form of digital environment for which this display takes place.
+It's been more accessible than ever to partake in small aspects of this lifestyle, and often even easier to display them publicly for anyone to see.
+There is a specific way adapting to the aesthetic faculty that requires time and application, further contributing to the reputability and maintenance of "nobility" in society.
+This can be translated into the modern day to demonstrate class and attract attention as a capstone of accomplishment.
+Conspicuous consumption is noted to be most effective where there is the most human contact; this could potentially explain the exacerbation of densely populated social networking systems used as a form of digital environment for which this display takes place.
 Veblen also explains the roots of conspicuous consumption to have a strong connection with the patriarchal tradition, as the characterization of the leisure class was often a symbol of honor associated with hierarchy.
 Along with the products and activities that are consumed for the purpose of displaying wealth consciously and subconsciously, the behavior in turn becomes sophisticated and honorific in society due to its exclusivity.
-I could name a myriad of products which people frenzy over online in digital spaces, many of which serve largely aesthetic and connotative purposes.
+I could name a myriad of products which people frenzy over online in digital spaces, many of which serve mainly vain and connotative purposes.
 Although the cultural and emotional impact may be authentic and bring value, it is important to acknowledge the exploitation of this phenomenon and prevent immoderate consumerist patterns.

 Emotional Exploitations: Clemens Thornquist